uviclibraries/laser/3-Engraving.md

 3. Find an image you would like to engrave <img src="images/act3/lasercat.png" style="width:200px; float:right;" alt="objects">
  - You can use the cartoon cat image example, or choose your own line art photo from one of the websites below:
-A cute cartoon cat can be found [from pixabay](https://pixabay.com/illustrations/cat-cute-kitten-ball-wool-pet-4475583/){:target="_blank"} .
+ - A cute cartoon cat can be found from pixabay: [pixabay.com/illustrations/cat-cute-kitten-ball-wool-pet-4475583/](https://pixabay.com/illustrations/cat-cute-kitten-ball-wool-pet-4475583/){:target="_blank"} .
     - [Vectorstock: full colour clip art](https://www.vectorstock.com/){:target="_blank"}
     - [The noun project: free icon clip art](https://thenounproject.com/){:target="_blank"}
     - [Biorender: biology clip art](https://biorender.com/){:target="_blank"}